1) Why do I need to register before I can visit or accompany a patient at KK Women’s and Children’s Hospital?

 7) How can I register myself as a caregiver?

-You can register yourself as a caregiver by presenting the Caregiver Card and your identification document to the ward clerk who will verify and enter your particulars in the KKH visitor registration system.
+You can register yourself as a caregiver by presenting your identification document to the ward clerk who will verify and enter your particulars in the KKH visitor registration system.
 After registering yourself as the caregiver, you would not need to register each time you are at the hospital, and would be able to visit and care for the patient outside of visiting hours.

 8) What if I forget to bring my identity card on the day of the visit?

-If you do not have your identification document with you, please use the self-registration kiosk or go to the mobile visitor registration counter for assistance.
+If you do not have your identification document with you, please use the self-registration kiosk or go to the Visitor Registration Lobby Counters for assistance.
 In such situations, a one-time pass will be generated, which can be used at the gantry to gain entry.

 9) What if I do not remember or have the patient’s details?

 To maintain security, please contact the patient or patient’s next-of-kin to obtain the necessary information.
-Alternatively, you may approach the information counter at Admissions Office (Women’s Tower, Level 1) or the mobile visitor registration counter for assistance.
+Alternatively, you may approach the information counter at Admissions Office (Women’s Tower, Level 1) or the Visitor Registration Lobby Counters for assistance.

 10) How will I know whether the visitor quota has been met or when there is an available visiting slot?